SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 Please refer to the [official documentation](https://developer.apple.com/documentation/avfoundation/media_assets_playback_and_editing/adding_subtitles_and_alternative_audio_tracks) for more information about asset media selection options.

-You can also use the same block to apply subtitle styling, e.g.
+Note that you can use the same block to apply subtitle styling as well:

 ```objective-c
 self.mediaPlayerController.assetMediaSelectionBlock = ^(AVPlayerItem * _Nonnull playerItem, AVAsset * _Nonnull asset) {